 - The Auto-Stash feature helps you automatically invest as little as $5 each week or month.
 This helps set your finances to autopilot, so you don’t have to actively deposit money into your account.

-- Penny Hoarders get a $5 bonus when you sign up through this link and deposit your first $5.
+- Penny Hoarders get a $5 bonus when you sign up through this link and enter the code PENNYH.

 - You can also save or open a retirement account, and it’ll all be on the same platform.
 No need to check 10 different apps to keep tabs on your money.